-Before beginning the study, the principal investigator will be asked to comply with ICH E6(R1) 8.2 and Title 21 of the Code of Federal Regulations (CFR) by providing the essential documents to the Sponsor or designee, which include but are not limited to the following:
+Before beginning the study, the principal investigator will be asked to comply with ICH E6(R2) 8.2 and Title 21 of the Code of Federal Regulations (CFR) by providing the essential documents to the Sponsor or designee, which include but are not limited to the following:

-- An original investigator-signed investigator agreement page of the protocol; - The IRB/EC approval of the protocol; - The IRB- or EC-approved informed consent, samples of site advertisements for recruitment for this study, and any other written information regarding this study that is to be provided to the patient or legal guardians; - A Form FDA 1572, fully executed, and all updates on a new fully executed Form FDA 1572; - Curricula vitae for the principal investigator and each sub-investigator listed on Form FDA 1572.
+- An original investigator-signed investigator agreement page of the protocol; - The IRB/EC approval of the protocol; - The IRB- or EC-approved informed consent, samples of site advertisements for recruitment for this study, and any other written information regarding this study that is to be provided to the patient or legal guardians; - A Form FDA 1572 (or equivalent Statement of Investigator form), fully executed, and all updates on a new fully executed Form FDA 1572 (or equivalent Statement of Investigator form); - Curricula vitae for the principal investigator and each sub-investigator listed on Form FDA 1572 (or equivalent Statement of Investigator form).
 A curricula vitae and current licensure, as applicable, must be provided.
 The curricula vitae must have been signed and dated by the principal investigators and sub-investigators within 2 years before study start-up to indicate the documents are accurate and current;